alex-karpenko/git-events-runner/README.md

 <a href="https://github.com/alex-karpenko/git-events-runner/blob/HEAD/LICENSE" rel="nofollow"><img src="https://img.shields.io/crates/l/git-events-runner" alt="License"></a>
 </p>

-**Git Events Runner** is a Kubernetes operator to trigger `Jobs` with the Git repository content in the job's container.
+**GitEventsRunner** is a Kubernetes operator to trigger `Jobs` with the Git repository content in the job's container.
 In other words it provides way to run code inside a Kubernetes cluster based on content of the Git repository commit in response to changes in the repository or triggered by a webhook.